 Not far below the tank, there is a split in the road with another old paved track coming up from Rustic Canyon north of the ruins.
 To hike up this trail instead, continue up the canyon past the machine shed for 0.41 miles on Rustic Canyon Trail, a little-used single track that follows the creek past a few more old foundations through a dense woods.
 The trail passes a large white barn and a junction with a trail heading up to the Backbone Trail, before coming to the bottom of the old paved road.
 To the left, a single track continues up the canyon for 0.37 miles over a few creek crossings before coming to an end at Camp Josepho.
 The wide paved road turns to the right and climbs out of the canyon, meeting the other road coming up from Murphy Ranch before reaching Sullivan Ridge Fire Road.

 Turn right on Sullivan Ridge Fire Road and hike 1.6 miles back down Sullivan Ridge Fire Road to return to the start for a 3.85-mile lollipop loop with 325 feet of elevation between the low and high points of the trek.
 Alternatively, you can stretch the hike to 4.25 by hiking north a bit further up the fire road to a junction with a single-track that travels along the top of Sullivan Ridge.
 Turn right and take the ridge-top trail back to the start.
 Sullivan Ridge continues north for several miles, eventually connecting with Mulholland Drive to allow extended hikes in the Big Wild of the Santa Monica Mountains.

 Before its demise, Murphy Ranch was said to attract dozens of local sympathizers who performed military drills during weekend gatherings.
 Today you can walk the grounds with less devious intentions, exploring this beautiful canyon with an ugly past.
-No fee or permit is required to visit Murphy Ranch from Sullivan Ridge Fire Road, so get out and take a look.
+No fee or permit is required to visit Murphy Ranch from Sullivan Ridge Fire Road.